paepcke/jupyter_emacsy_plus/README.md

 - Cnt-x [?]> commands are supported via a secondary keymap dispatch.
 - Key binding changes accomplished by changing a table, similar to what would happen in a .emacs file.

-**Note**: Key **F1** in a Jupyter cell shows active bindings.
+**Note**: Key **F1** or **Ctrl-x h** in a Jupyter cell show active bindings.

-Disclaimer: I tried to test on Linux and Mac, in both Chrome and Firefox.
-I may well have missed cases.
-Let me know.
+Current compatibility: Runs on Chrome/Firefox MAC OSX.
+On Linux both browsers have problems with incremental search.
+Other commands work there.

 ###*Installation*